marcelpatrick/Menus/README.md

 - PlayerController.h
   - Declare BeginPlay()
-  - Declare a function to print the message to the log and expose it with UPROPERTY so that it can be called from a BP
+  - Declare a function to print the message to the log and expose it with UFUNCTION so that it can be called from a BP

 ```cpp
 UCLASS()